-The new Maple Corner Community Store management team has begun writing weekly newsletters to let you know whats new at the store.
+The Maple Corner Community Store management team writes a weekly newsletters to let you know what’s new at the store.
 If you are a shareholder, you should have automatically been subscribed.
 If you didn’t receive it, please check your spam folder.
 If you’d like to join our email list, fill out the below form.

 |Maple Corner Community Store Newsletter – January 28th, 2020|